SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/farm-explorer/farm-documentation.md

 1. The farm settings you want to export can be selected from the drop-down options.

-    In the Generate Documentation window you will be able to select which farm settings reports you wish to include in your Farm Documentation by checking the boxes in the dropdown menu.
+    In the Generate Documentation window, you will be able to select which farm settings reports you wish to include in your Farm Documentation by checking the boxes in the drop-down menu.
 This selection you make can be saved and used as a template for generating documentation in the future.
     SPDocKit also comes with a set of predefined documentation templates, with commonly used options already pre-selected.
 The documentation templates by default are: All, Full Documentation (without Site Explorer), Regular Documentation and Simple Documentation.

     There is a possibility that there will be a large amount of data contained in Site Explorer reports, so we added a template called Full Documentation without Site Explorer.